lucas874/swarm-composition-artifact/README.md

 ```
 appears after running the kick-the-tires script, pleas send the indicated directory, `ecoop25_artifact/logs/` to luccl@dtu.dk.
 The directory is accessible from the host machine running the container.

-## Reproducing the experimental results
+## Reproducing the Experimental Results

 To reproduce the experiments presented in the paper please `cd` to the directory extracted from the archive package, then run:
 ```bash